CMCDragonkai/.dotfiles-nixos/README.md

 > Fill out the info on the first (General) tab, without specifying User name and Password (leave them blank).
 > Go to the Driver properties tab and set integratedSecurity=true.
 > And, once again, just to emphasize where to enter this: it's entered on the "Driver properties" tab -- not in the dialog box you get to by clicking the "Edit Driver Settings" button that's on the General tab.
-> Click the "Test Connection..." button to make sure it works, click Next a couple of times, then click Finish.
+> Click the "Test Connection..." button to make sure it works, click Next a couple of times, then click Finish

+Remember that if you're using dynamic ports, you have pass in the hostname as `localhost\SQLEXPRESS`.
+No port is needed.

 ---